SWEET Institute

 • Integrate recovery-oriented approaches into practice

-This is continuing education designed not only to inform, but to strengthen the clinician’s ability to respond effectively and compassionately.
+This is continuing education designed not only to inform, but to strengthen the agency’s ability to respond effectively and compassionately.

 NASW-Approved Continuing Education

-The SWEET Institute offers NASW-approved continuing education in suicide prevention for social workers and other mental health professionals.
+The SWEET Institute offers NASW-approved continuing education in suicide intervention for social workers and other mental health professionals.

-Our trainings support clinicians in meeting continuing education requirements while deepening their understanding of suicide risk and effective intervention strategies.
+Our trainings help agencies support their staff in meeting continuing education requirements while deepening their understanding of suicide risk and effective intervention strategies.

 Monthly 2-Hour Suicide Prevention Seminar